 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This practical course provides an opportunity to glaze your fired work with support and guidance from your tutor.
+This practical course covers how to glaze your fired work.

 What will we cover?